SET-NicolaWatershed/Ranking/README.md

 Users can download all files in this repository or clone this in Github.
 To download all files as a zip file:
-i) Click the green <Code> button (top right of the file list) ii) From the dropdown list - click "Download Zip" iii) Right-click zip file and 'Extract All'
+- Click the green <Code> button (top right of the file list)
+- From the dropdown list - click "Download Zip"
+- Right-click zip file and 'Extract All'

 **Files include:**
 1) **DRAFT_Nicola Watershed Ranking Framework Memo_03262026_TOBEREPLACED.pdf:** Draft Report